POD® Handboards since 1993 - The Longest Surviving Bodysurfing Handboard Brand

 Came up with the idea of bodysurfing with what he calls "PODS": Mini Acrylic handboards strapped to the hands and wrists. www.podware.com.au

 The Future Looks Bright for POD Handboards

-Over time the sport of bodysurfing has gained popularity and other companies have seen the need to specifically address the challenges of this particular sport.
-We are happy to see that now, more than 20 years later new bodysurfing brands are coming out with their own unique shapes and designs.
+Over time the sport of bodysurfing has gained popularity, and other companies have seen the need to address the challenges of this particular sport.
+We are happy to see that now, more than 20 years later new bodysurfing brands are coming out with their unique shapes and designs.

-Off the POD Self
+Off the Self

 Cover Gowings Catalogue and Shane Shaping a POD Handboard

 First POD Post Card and Shane at the Photo Shoot

 Brother Damian, Shane First Handboards and Shane at the workshop